(I) Courses

 (III) EXAMINATIONS

 An exam must be passed for each course.
-Examinations are conducted by the University of Luxembourg (UL) at the end of each semester.
-Exams can be taken at any of the bi-annual examination sessions offered at the UL during enrolment in the program.
+Examinations are conducted online at the end of each semester.
+Exams can be taken at any of the bi-annual examination sessions offered during enrolment in the program.
 They may be spread over several sessions or taken together at one single session.
 The exams consist of multiple choice questions, examination of appropriate clinical cases or pictures related to the subject(s) covered in that course.
 A passing grade of 50 % has to be obtained.

-Please folow the link to learn more about ADMISSION, REGISTRATION, FEES
+Please follow the link to learn more about ADMISSION, REGISTRATION, FEES